SJTUJohnClass/Smart-Pointers/README.md

 These challenges are totally optional.
 They will not be tested or graded:

 - Implement thread-safe reference counting for the weak references.
-- Support arrays and make it work with custom deleters.
 - Add owner_before() member function for consistent ordering in associative containers.